“Ci” vs “ce”

 Due coinquilini sistemano i mobili nel nuovo appartamento in affitto.

-(Two roommates are arranging the furniture in their new rented apartment.)
+(Two roommates arrange the furniture in the new rented apartment.)

 Discuss